WIND — Its Effect on Flags and Flagpoles

-March is the month when wind really becomes a major factor in most locations.
+March is the month when wind really starts to become a major factor in most locations.
 Despite what the song says, Oklahoma isn't the only place on the map where heavy winds are commonplace.
-Windspeed is one of the most important factors to consider for anyone selecting the outdoor American flag or commercial flagpole that best suits their needs.
+Windspeed is one of the most important factors to consider for anyone selecting the outdoor American flag, residential flagpole, or commercial flagpole that best suits their needs.

-Windspeed means the movement of air in an outside environment.
+Windspeed refers to the movement of air in an outside environment.
 Movement can be affected by many factors, including geographic location, weather, pressure gradient, and jet streams.
-When we talk about windspeed ratings, it is nearly always in reference to a flagpole with a flag on it.
+In the flag and flagpole industry, when we talk about windspeed ratings, it is nearly always in reference to a flagpole with a flag on it.

-High winds can cause unpleasant side effects for flag flyers.
+Windspeed is important to understand because high winds can cause unpleasant side effects for flag flyers.
 For example, a low-quality flag or a flag made of unsuitable material may not hold up to heavy winds, causing the flag to prematurely come apart at the seams or fray on the ends.
-You can follow this link to learn what constitutes a high-quality flag.

 If a second flag is flown from the same flagpole, the sizing equation changes and it is best to discuss optimal flag sizes with your flag professional.

 Find Your Windspeed

 Download the windspeed map below (click the image) to help you select the flagpole best suited to your location.